-My Darling Vivian is a new film now available to watch free on Prime Video through May 6th as one of the selected films for the 2020 SXSW Film Festival Collection.
-It's an account of Vivian Liberto, Johnny Cash's first wife, as narrated by their four daughters.
-Rosanne, Kathy, Cindy and Tara.
-I watched the film with my twin sister Sheryl and was so moved by it that no only did I want to write about my experience, I wanted to reach out to the creators.
+My Darling Vivian is a new documentary now available to watch free on Prime Video through May 6th as one of the selected films for the 2020 SXSW Film Festival Collection.
+It's an account of Vivian Liberto, Johnny Cash's first wife, as narrated by their four daughters: Rosanne, Kathy, Cindy and Tara.
+I watched the film with my twin sister Sheryl and was so moved by it that not only did I want to write about my experience, I wanted to reach out to the creators.

-It's a tremendous honor to introduce two special guests who have agreed to do a Q&A with me to provide audiences with more insight into the film: Producer Dustin Tittle, grandson of Johnny and Vivian Cash, and husband Director Matt Riddlehoover.
-They're incredibly busy as the film gains momentum, so their willingness to take this time and share is sincerely appreciated!
+It's an honor to introduce two special guests who have agreed to do a Q&A with me to provide audiences with more insight into the film: Producer Dustin Tittle, grandson of Johnny and Vivian Cash, and husband Director Matt Riddlehoover.
+They're incredibly busy as the film gains momentum, so their willingness to take this time to share is sincerely appreciated!

 Dustin and Matt, the couple and creative team behind My Darling Vivian.